LukasBombach/de1/packages/specs/concept.md

 - Using a mobile app wrapper that provides native APIs to a web view
 - Using React Native or NativeScript

 Each of these ways come with up- and downsides, capabilities and limitations.
+The following list shall depict the benefits and disadvantages relevant to the DE1 app.

 | Platform                        | Web Bluetooth | Node.js | Mobile App Wrapper | React Native / NativeScript |
 | :------------------------------ | :-----------: | :-----: | :----------------: | :-------------------------: |